-- Both R5RS high-level macro and legacy define-macro are supported.
+- Both R7RS high-level macro and legacy define-macro, and explicit-renaming macro are supported.

 - Numeric operations are supported on fixnum, bignum, flonum and complex.